NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 The getFlag() function when invoked will check our input with a password string.
 If the strings are not equal, the function will output "NOPE".

-Our aim is to locate the password at **ctx.getString(R.string.password))** and abit of search within the decompiled apk, there is a suspicious file
+Our aim is to locate the password at **ctx.getString(R.string.password))** and some searching within the decompiled apk, there is a suspicious file
 **/resources/res/values/strings.xml** and it contains a password field with the following data:

 ![strings.xml](/images/intro-android-reversing/strings_xml.jpg)

 ### Get flag

 Try out the password that we restored and obtained the flag!

 ![droid1](/images/intro-android-reversing/droids1_app_main_page_flag.jpg)

 # Conclusion

 There are definitely more areas to cover in android reversing such as apk patching, dynamic debugging & native function hooking and I hoped that you've enjoyed reading and learnt something new.
-If you want to learn more, I recommend trying out different kinds of challenges from [picoGym](https://play.picoctf.org), [past ctf challenges](https://ctftime.org/) and reading up cyber sec articles and papers.
+If you want to learn more, I recommend trying out different kinds of challenges from [picoGym](https://play.picoctf.org), [past ctf challenges](https://ctftime.org/) and reading up cyber security articles and papers.

 # References

 - https://developer.android.com/guide/components/fundamentals.html
 - http://www.theappguruz.com/blog/android-compilation-process
 - https://www.ragingrock.com/AndroidAppRE